oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 | Template Parameter                      | Description
 | ---                                     | ---
-| `name`                                  | A user-defined type that differentiates this particular pipe from the others and provides a name for the interface in the RTL.
+| `name`                                  | A user-defined type that uniquely identifies this pipe.
+The name of this type is also used to identify the interface in the generated RTL.
-| `dataT`                                 | The datatype of elements carried by the interface.*
+| `dataT`                                 | The type of data that passes through the pipe*.
+This is the data type that is read during a successful pipe read() operation, or written during a successful pipe write() operation.
+The type must have a standard layout and be trivially copyable.
-| `min_capacity`                          | A non-negative integer representing the capacity of the buffer on the input.
-This can help avoid some amount of bubbles in the pipeline in case the component itself stalls.
+| `min_capacity`                          | User-defined minimum number of words (in units of `dataT`) that the pipe must be able to store without any being read out.
 This parameter is optional, and defaults to 0.
 | `properties`                            | An unordered list of SYCL properties that define additional semantic properties for a pipe.
 This parameter is optional.**

 > :warning: * There is currently a known issue with using structure types whose first field is 8-bits wide, and hence also data types which are themselves 8-bits wide (for example, `unsigned char`).
 For the time being, please use a wider datatype where applicable (for example, `unsigned short`).